BillyDoesDev/cognizant-assignments/week2/README.md

 Build/execution instructions are given in the root directories of every folder where the relevant projects reside.

-**In this directory**, the 1st three hands-on exercises have been dealt with.
+**In this directory**, the first three hands-on exercises have been dealt with.
 To get up and going, start the mssql docker container:
 ```sh
 cd .scripts
 docker compose up --build -d